oliverwstein/pokemon-adventure/design_plan/FSM_notes.md

   - Clear the relevant command slots
 - **Continue in `Advancing` state**

-If any required command slot remains empty (human input needed):
+If any required command slot remains empty (input needed):
-- **Push `RequestNextPokemon` back onto the stack** with updated flags (if npc provided input but not player)
+- **Push `RequestNextPokemon` back onto the stack** with updated flags
 - **Transition to `AwaitingInput` state**
-- Wait for external input
+- Wait for external input (UI for humans, AI for NPCs)

 **Special Cases:**
 - If both players need replacements (e.g., from Explosion), both provide input before any switches execute